 - The FISO 2.0 builds on the evidence base and in-depth research that underpins the original FISO, but with an enhanced focus on wellbeing.

 - Guidance, tools and resources to support schools to implement the new framework will continue to be published and updated during the implementation of FISO 2.0.
-Refer to the Guidance tab and Resources tab for the latest versions.
+Refer to the and for the latest versions.

 The FISO 2.0 sets out 5 core elements that together realise the goals of excellence and equity through developing the learning and wellbeing of every Victorian student.